flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 As I said before, the OS is quite complex.
 So, to be able to follow this section without too much trouble, we can divide the type of files we'll find in the operating system of this console into different layers:

 - **Loaders**: to make a long story short, programs/binaries in this console are systematically encrypted.
 So, 'Loaders' are programs that execute 'real' programs.
 To put it in another way, Loaders grab binaries, decrypt them, check their authenticity and finally send them to the respective processor (the PPE or either SPE) for execution.
 If that doesn't sound complicated, Loaders are chained together to protect the software even further.
-Finally, Loaders are found across many mediums.
+Finally, Loaders are found across many media.
   - Some Loaders are updated by Sony (through software updates) while others can't be changed.
 This is independent of whether they are installed in re-writable storage, as some loaders are encrypted using console-specific keys, so they can't be altered after the console leaves the factory (at least through traditional means).
 - **System files**: these comprise low-level binaries (executed through Loaders), metadata for organising the hardware, utilities and other assets (i.e. fonts, imagery).
 Just like Loaders, there are console-specific system files that cannot be replaced or autogenerated.
   - Some binaries borrowed code from the Free BSD and NetBSD projects [@operating_system-opensource].